 The WHS wildlife rehabilitation center is licensed and permitted to operate by the Washington State Department of Fish & Wildlife and the United States Fish & Wildlife Department.
 The center employs specially trained staff, including two State licensed and permitted wildlife rehabilitators and a licensed veterinary technician.
 The center is supported by dedicated seasonal and year-round volunteers and interns who assist staff and help maintain the center’s daily operations.

 The goal at the WHS wildlife rehabilitation center is to rehabilitate and release animals back into their native habitat and educate the community about how to humanely co-exist with wildlife.

-This past year, the wildlife rehabilitation center provided medical treatment, care, comfort and services to over 2,100 native wild animals including: deer, bald eagles, swans, owls, hawks, opossums, raccoons, skunk, robins, crows, ducks, squirrels, beavers, marine mammals, seagulls and rabbits.
+Over the last few years, the wildlife rehabilitation center provided medical treatment, care, comfort and services to an average of 2,220 native wild animals every year.
+Animals have included deer, bald eagles, swans, owls, hawks, opossums, raccoons, skunk, robins, crows, ducks, squirrels, beavers, marine mammals, seagulls and rabbits.

 We knew that the Whatcom Humane Society must move into a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
 There simply was no other option.

 As most Whatcom Humane Society supporters know, WHS had been working diligently for the past few years to design, fundraise and build a new wildlife rehabilitation center.
 The WHS board of directors and leadership team researched and discussed many options for this project to ensure WHS was making the best and most responsible choices possible for the animals in our care as well as with our donor funds.